acastrodev/stride-translations/pt-BR/target/diagnostics/STRDIAG008.md

-# Diagnosticando o Aviso STRDIAG008
+# Diagnosticando o aviso STRDIAG008

 > Struct members with the 'fixed' Modifier are not supported as a Serialization target on member '{0}'.